Fentanyl Overdose & Dangers

-Just a tiny amount of fentanyl (equivalent to two grains of salt) is enough to cause a fatal overdose.3 An opioid overdose is a potentially fatal emergency that requires immediate medical attention.1,4 If you see someone experience the signs of an opioid overdose (below), call 911 immediately.5
+Just a tiny amount of fentanyl is enough to cause a fatal overdose.3 An opioid overdose is a potentially fatal emergency that requires immediate medical attention.1,4 If you see someone experience the signs of an opioid overdose (below), call 911 immediately.5

 Anyone who uses fentanyl, or who is close to someone who does, should be prepared for an emergency and made aware of the overdose symptoms, even if the fentanyl is being taken by prescription for legitimate medical reasons.1,5